ser316asu/SER316-Frankfurt/npp_plugin_readme.txt

 - SER316-Frankfurt team from Spring 2017, ASU Polytechnic.

+NOTES:

+- CURRENTLY ONLY SUPPORTS WINDOWS OPERATING SYSTEMS.

-NOTES: This application can be used to open any file upon start-up, not just Memoranda.
+- This application can be used to open any file upon start-up, not just Memoranda.